tariq-alharbi/Healthcare-diagnostic-expert/README.md

 ├── getTest                     <-- Source code for a lambda function │   ├── app.py                  <-- Lambda function code
 │   ├── model.py                <-- the code that interact with ML Model
-│   ├── Dockerfile              <-- Docker file for to crete the image │   ├── requirements.txt        <--file listing all the dependencies for the docker image │   └── DecisionTree_model.sav  <-- ML model
+│   ├── Dockerfile              <-- Docker file for creating the image │   ├── requirements.txt        <--file listing all the dependencies for the docker image │   └── DecisionTree_model.sav  <-- ML model
 └── template.yaml